Marc-André Leclerc

 Marc-André Leclerc (October 10, 1992 – March 5, 2018) was a Canadian rock climber, ice and mixed climber, and alpinist.
-He is known for his solo ascents–often in winter–of major ice and alpine climbing routes.
-In 2016, he completed the first winter solo ascents of both Torre Egger in Patagonia and of the Emperor Face of Mount Robson in Canada.
-In 2018, he was killed in an avalanche on the Mendenhall Towers in Alaska.
+He was known for his solo ascents–often in winter–of major ice and alpine climbing routes.
+In 2016, he completed the first winter solo ascents of both Torre Egger in Patagonia and of the Emperor Face of Mount Robson in British Columbia, Canada.
+In 2018, he died while climbing the Mendenhall Towers in Alaska.

 In 2021, a documentary film called The Alpinist was released about Leclerc's life and climbs.

 Early life

 Marc-André Leclerc was born on October 10, 1992, in Nanaimo, British Columbia, to Michelle Kuipers and Serge Leclerc.
-When Leclerc was eight years old, he was introduced to climbing when his grandfather bought him Chris Bonington's book, Quest for Adventure.
-At age nine, Leclerc had his first climbing experience in Coquitlam, on an indoor climbing wall inside a shopping mall.
+When he was eight years old, he was introduced to climbing when his grandfather bought him Chris Bonington's book, Quest for Adventure.
+At age nine, he had his first climbing experience in Coquitlam, British Columbia, on an indoor climbing wall inside a shopping mall.
 Later that year, he joined a gym in Abbotsford called Project Climbing.
-In 2005 his family moved to Agassiz, near the Cascade Range peaks, and Leclerc began teaching himself how to mountain climb.
-Leclerc would ride his bike out to Harrison Bluffs, a rock climbing area in British Columbia, to climb and spend the night there alone.
-When he was 15 years old, his mother bought him a copy of Mountaineering: The Freedom of the Hills.
-The book inspired him to join the British Columbia Mountaineering Club, through which he quickly made a name for himself in the mountaineering community.
-He started competing and quickly began winning age-group competitions and later went on to win the Canadian Nationals in 2005.
+In 2005 his family moved to Agassiz, near the Cascade Range peaks, and Leclerc began teaching himself how to climb mountains.
+He would ride his bike out to Harrison Bluffs, a rock climbing area between Harrison Hot Springs and Agassiz, to climb and spend the night there alone.

+When he was 15, his mother bought him a copy of Mountaineering: The Freedom of the Hills.
+The book inspired Marc-André Leclerc to join the British Columbia Mountaineering Club, through which he quickly made a name for himself in the mountaineering community.
+He began competing and quickly began winning age-group competitions.
+He won the Canadian Nationals in 2005.

 Climbing career

 In 2015, Leclerc spent a lot of time in southern Argentine Patagonia.
 On February 21, he completed his first solo ascent of The Corkscrew (5.10d A1) on Cerro Torre.
 Leclerc wrote on his blog that soloing The Corkscrew "felt like a brief 'step into the future' so to speak…" in his efforts to fulfill his lifelong dream of becoming an explorer.
-Argentinian climber and mountain guide Rolando Garibotti wrote that Leclerc's ascent of The Corkscrew was one of "earth-shifting proportions, by far the hardest route ever soloed on Cerro Torre and only the seventh solo overall."
-Later that year, Leclerc completed the second known free solo ascent of the Tomahawk / Exocet Link Up on Aguja Standhardt in Patagonia and then proceeded to climb the Torre Egger, completing his Torres solo trifecta.
+Argentine climber and mountain guide Rolando Garibotti wrote that Leclerc's ascent of The Corkscrew was one of "earth-shifting proportions, by far the hardest route ever soloed on Cerro Torre and only the seventh solo overall."
+Later in 2015, Leclerc completed the second known free solo ascent of the Tomahawk / Exocet Link Up on Aguja Standhardt in Patagonia and then proceeded to climb the Torre Egger, completing his Torres solo trifecta.

 In 2016, Leclerc completed the first solo ascent of Barry Blanchard's 2002 route, Infinite Patience (2,250m, VI, 5.9, WI5, M5), on Mt.
 Robson's Emperor Face.
-After completing this climb, he wrote on his blog that he "was intimidated by (the Emperor's) strong aura, but in the end, we became friends, and the King generously shared his wealth, leaving me a much richer person indeed."
+After completing the climb, he wrote on his blog that he "was intimidated by (the Emperor's) strong aura, but in the end, we became friends, and the King generously shared his wealth, leaving me a much richer person indeed."